veronika-simic/docker/Notes.md

 3. npm run build (for building production version)

-We are going to have 2 docker files: one for development and one for production
+We are going to have 2 docker files: one for development and one for production The dockerfile.dev is for development and the docker file is for production

+First we install React app then build it.
+Inside the build folder are two files index.html and script.js which we are going to serve to AWS

+Every time we run docker build . its looking for a dockerfile but we have dockerfile.dev.
+We need to pass -f flag and name of file docker build -f Dockerfile.dev .

+Since generating react app installed node_modules and dockerfile also does the same we can delete the node modules from root project.
+That way image is built much faster.
+To start a contianer do not forget to map ports.

+docker run -p 3000:3000 d2ebcab96b9375769d3622bcda10040933b2b95fdc76635997a90b5

 ## Commands